prinsdha/prinsdha/README.md

 <h1 align="center">Hi 👋, I'm Prins Dhameliya</h1>
-<h3 align="center">Innovative Mobile application developer with over 3 years of experience developing and maintaining many highly optimized and scalable applications using Flutter technology with proficiency, aspiring to combine broad background with technical skills to excel as a Mobile App Developer.</h3>
+<h3 align="center">Innovative Mobile application developer with alomost 5 years of experience developing and maintaining many highly optimized and scalable applications using Flutter technology with proficiency, aspiring to combine broad background with technical skills to excel as a Mobile App Developer.</h3>

 - 🌱 I’m currently learning **Native Android and IOS, NodeJS, ReactJS**